 12 Ways To Still Do Plastic Free July

-It always comes round really quickly.
 Plastic Free July is back.
-This year you can pledge to avoid all single use packaging for a day, week or a month, just avoid the Big Four (Bag, bottle, cup and straw) or go completely plastic free.
+This year pledge to avoid all single use packaging for a day, week or a month, just avoid the Big Four (bag, bottle, cup and straw) or go completely plastic free.

 There’s plenty of help and advice whether you’re a plastic free beginner, or if you’re an old hand needing some new inspiration.

-Recognising that going plastic free isn’t as simple as it was last year, and with restrictions around reusable cups and bottles and so on in place for many of us, we’ve come up with 12 ways you can STILL go plastic free to some extent at home, from simple swaps to campaigns you can take part in.
+Recognising that going plastic free isn’t as simple as it was last year, and with restrictions around reusable cups and bottles and so on in place for many of us, we’ve come up with 12 ways you can STILL go plastic free, from simple swaps to campaigns you can take part in.

 Let us know in the comments below how you’re doing Plastic Free July and how many of our suggestions you’re doing!